neuledge/engine-js/packages/engine/README.md

 # 🏁 Getting started

-## Beta release ⚠️
+## ⚠️ Beta release

-Neuledge is still in beta release.
+Neuledge is still in beta.
 Help us improve it by [join our community](#-join-the-community) and give us a star ⭐️.
 If you are interested in using Neuledge in your project, please join our [Discord server](https://discord.gg/49JMwxKvhF) and we will be happy to help you.

 <br />